kyma-project/nats-manager/README.md

 ## Install

-Run the following command to install the latest version of the NATS manager on your cluster:
+1. To install the latest version of the NATS manager on your cluster, run:

 ```bash
 kubectl apply -f https://github.com/kyma-project/nats-manager/releases/latest/download/nats-manager.yaml